gabrielcessil/LineFollowerRobot_PID_Tunning/README.md

 ## The Optimization can be modified by the following parameters:
 ### Genetic Algorithm
- - Population size: 30
+ - Population size: How many solutions are evaluated and compared in each step/generations (Ex: 30)

- - Maximum generations: 20
+ - Maximum generations: How many times it generates new solutions, compared and took the best one (Ex: 20)

- - Maximum time: 6 hours
+ - Maximum time: Timeout to avoid exhaustive search (Ex: 6 hours)

- - Bounds: [0, 0, 0] to [10000, 10000, 10000]
+ - Bounds: Minimmum and Maximmum controller grains (Ex: [0, 0, 0] to [10000, 10000, 10000])

- - Selection: Roulette wheel
+ - Selection: Method to select the best solutions in a population, i.e, the ones that remain to the next generation (Ex: Roulette wheel)

- - Crossover: Heuristic
+ - Crossover: Method to exchange informations that compose two solutions, creating a combination of them.
+(Ex: Heuristic)

- - Mutation: Adaptive feasible
+ - Mutation: Mehtod to randomly change the solution's parameters, creating new ones (Adaptive feasible)

 ### Simulated Annealing
- - Temperature decay: Exponential
+ - Temperature decay: The way that the temperature that drives the acception probability decays (Ex: Exponential)

  - Initial temperature: Automatically calculated

  - Reannealing: Every 1/5 of maximum iterations

- - Bounds: [-Inf, -Inf, -Inf] to [Inf, Inf, Inf]
+ - Bounds: Minimmum and Maximmum controller grains (Ex: [0, 0, 0] to [10000, 10000, 10000])

 # Implementation Notes
  - The simulation uses normalized errors relative to expected maximum values